 Amitriptyline is a prescription-only medication that’s commonly used for the management of nerve pain (also known as neuropathic pain).
 This type of pain occurs when a nerve becomes pinched, inflamed, or damaged in some way.
 Nerve pain can really cut to the core and gnaw away at you – people often describe it in different ways such as intense burning, stinging, tingling, pins and needles, or a stabbing, shooting, or electric pain.
-Common conditions that can lead to nerve pain include shingles or after your shingles rash has cleared (post-herpetic neuralgia), sciatica, multiple sclerosis, fibromyalgia, a slipped disc pressing on a nerve, or diabetic neuropathy.
+Common conditions that can lead to nerve pain include shingles or after your shingles rash has cleared (post-herpetic neuralgia), sciatica, multiple sclerosis, fibromyalgia, a herniated disc pressing on a nerve, or diabetic neuropathy.

 Amitriptyline is also sometimes used to prevent migraines and chronic tension-type headaches.
 The medication is formulated as tablets or oral liquid, and it can take around four to six weeks before you feel its full effects.